Tojikan/Bound/README.txt

 Bound Game v0.03

 - Early prototype of a game designed to recreate Starcraft bounds into a mobile game.
-- Following the prototype completion, game was decided to be redesigned from the ground up so this version is abandoned.
 - The game is fully playable and can be built and run from Unity as a standalone PC version.
 - To play the game, Build and Run from Unity using PC settings.
 Or simply play it in Play Mode in Unity.
 - If playing on a standalone build, remember to copy the /Assets/Maps directory to a /Assets/Maps directory in the final build version.
-- The game only reads maps from a /Assets/Maps directory
+- The game only reads map files that are located in the /Assets/Maps directory

 Features